-Criteria JORC Code Explanation Comme ntary Mineral tenement and land tenure • Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, • All Diamond D Drilling is located in Diamon n Western Aus d Drilling: Ten nmary status partnerships, overriding royalties, native title interests, historical sites, wilderness or national Prospect Tenement Grant Date Status Owner
+Criteria JORC Code Explanation Comme entary Mineral tenement and land tenure Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, • All Diamond D Drilling is located in Diamone n Western Aus d Drilling: Ten nmary status partnerships, overriding royalties, native title interests, historical sites, wilderness or national Prospect Tenement Grant Date Status Owner

-Criteria JORC Code Explanation Commentary park and environmental settings.
+Criteria JORC Code Explanation Comm entary park and environmental settings.
 The security of the tenure held at the time of North 1 1 P39/564 48 1/2/20 17 Live 14 Mile Well Gold Pty Ltd reporting along with any known impediments to obtaining a licence to operate in the area.
 North 1 1 P39/568 80 19/1/20 18 Live 14 Mile Well Gold Pty Ltd North 1 1 P39/568 81 13/3/20 17 Live 14 Mile Well Gold Pty Ltd 14 Mile Well (Gold Pty Lt td & G Guyer Well of Iceni • e wholly owned subsidiaries Exploration done by other parties Geology Acknowledgment and appraisal of exploration by other parties.
-Deposit type, geological setting and style of The area be previous ex Historical organisation WAMEX rewinch is inc The Fourteen Mile Well project area has previously been held but under-explored for Au.
-The area being tested by the exploration campaign has been inadequately drill tested by previous explorers.
-Historical exploration work has been completed by numerous individuals and organisations.
-The reports and results are available in the public domain and all relevant VAMEX reports etc. are cited in the Independent Geologists Report dated March 2021 which is included in the Prospectus dated 3 March 2021.
-Exploration is targeting Orogenic Gold and Intrusion Related Gold deposit styles. mineralisation.
-Summary of Prospects Prospe ct Host Deposi - Associations Greensto Orog Quartz veining, alteration, sulphides North 1 Monzogra Syenite Intrus Rela sion veining, alteration, sulphides Greensto one VM S Mass sive sulphides, stockworks, alteration, sulphides Drillhole A summary of all information material to the • Tabulated Drillh nole inform nation Information understanding of the exploration results including a tabulation of the following information for all Claypan Drilling Information Material drillholes: • easting and northing of the drillhole collar • elevation or RL (Reduced Level - elevation Ho sting m) Northing (m) RL (m) Dip/Azi EOH (m) Comments above sea level in metres) of the drillhole collar FMD D0030 402 2,206 6,811,200 425 -60/288 417.8 Tes ting magnetic bulls-eye anomaly dip and azimuth of the hole down hole length and interception donth FMD D0042 402 2,303 6,811,210 426 -60/270 600.7 - Testing beneath FMDD0030 o down hole length and interception depth o hole length.
+Deposit type, geological setting and style of • The Fourteen Mile Well project area has previously been held but under- The area being tested by the exploration campaign has been inadequate previous explorers.
+Historical exploration work has been completed by numerous i organisations.
+The reports and results are available in the public domain WAMEX reports etc. are cited in the Independent Geologists Report dat which is included in the Prospectus dated 3 March 2021.
+Exploration is targeting Orogenic Gold and Intrusion Related Gold deposed een inadequately drill tested by y numerous individuals and public domain and all relevant gists Report dated March 2021 mineralisation.
+Summary of Prospects Prospe ct Host Deposi - Associations Greensto Orog Quartz veining, alteration, sulphides North 1 Monzogra Syenite Intrus Rela sion veining, alteration, sulphides Greensto one VM S Mass sive sulphides, stockworks, alteration, sulphides Drillhole A summary of all information material to the • Tabulated Drillh nole inform nation Information understanding of the exploration results including a tabulation of the following information for all Claypan Drilling Information Material drillholes: easting and northing of the drillhole collar elevation or RL (Reduced Level - elevation Ho sting m) Northing (m) RL (m) Dip/Azi EOH (m) Comments above sea level in metres) of the drillhole collar FMD D0030 402 2,206 6,811,200 425 -60/288 417.8 Tes ting magnetic bulls-eye anomaly dip and azimuth of the hole down hole length and interception donth FMD D0042 402 2,303 6,811,210 426 -60/270 600.7 - Testing beneath FMDD0030 o down hole length and interception depth o hole length.
 FMD D0047 402 2,302 6,811,091 425 -60/270 533.8 100m \$ Southern step-out from FMDD0042 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.